yinchi/k8s-demo/README.md

 ```bash
 git config --global alias.root 'rev-parse --show-toplevel'
 ```
+Ensure that you are in the project root before continuing below.

 Ensure that `docker`, `kubectl`, `kind`, and `helm` are installed.
 For `docker`, follow the [apt install instructions](https://docs.docker.com/engine/install/ubuntu/).
 For the other packages:
 ```bash